D-G-X/software-project-legerski/license-application-service/README.md

 #### - Production

-Start your application with the IntelliJ run configuration `Prod LicenseApplicationServiceApplication` **or** with the following command:
+Start your application with the IntelliJ run configuration `Prod LicenseApplicationService` **or** with the following command:

 ```
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=production